bobllor/macdeploy/README.md

 The log file is created in the temporary folder `/tmp` by default on the client.
 The log name follows the format: `2006-01-02T-15-04-05.<SERIAL>.log`.
-- The permissions are 0600 by default, but can be removed safely, assuming you are able to get the logs on the server.
+- The permissions are 0600 by default, but can be removed safely.

+If the **log file fails to send to the server**, ensure to save this log file if the FileVault key was generated.

 Logs from the client and server goes to the `logs` folder in the repository.
 The server logs are located in the subdirectory `server-logs`.